The Keeshond: A Dutch Gem Among Dog Breeds

 What is the Difference Between a Keeshond and a Samoyed?

-Size: Samoyeds are larger than Keeshonds.
-Adult Samoyeds typically weigh between 50 to 65 pounds and stand 21 to 23.5 inches tall, making them a larger breed compared to the medium-sized Keeshond.
+• Size: Samoyeds are larger than Keeshonds.
+Adult Samoyeds typically weigh between 22.6 to 29.4 kilogrammes and stand 53.3 to 59.6 centimetres, making them a larger breed compared to the medium-sized Keeshond.

-Coat Color: While both breeds have thick double coats, Samoyeds are primarily white or cream in color, while Keeshonds have the distinctive silver-gray or cream body with dark "spectacles" around their eyes.
+• Coat colour: While both breeds have thick double coats, Samoyeds are primarily white or cream in colour, while Keeshonds have the distinctive silver-grey or cream body with dark "spectacles" around their eyes.

 Keeshond puppies for sale